digital-blueprint/handbook/docs/frontend/dev/ui_guideline.md

 #### Datatables

-Table with unknown Data or an high amount of data are datatables.
+Tables with unknown Data or an high amount of data are datatables.
 We don't know the weight of each column, so we can't collapse any of them.
-So we need a horizontal scroll and a short preview of a row.
-This is done with an "show in detail" button.
+We need a horizontal scroll and a short preview of a row.
+This is done with a "show in detail" button.
 This button takes place in the last column - the action column.
 The action column is frozen.